vicrucann/cacharr/README.md

 ## Quick start

 Use the provided test script `test_CachedNDArray.m` in order to run an example.
 The provided test includes small scale example (using small array) and a large-scale example when comparing discreet and continious caching for read/write operators.
+Note, depending on characteristics of your machine, it can take a while for the script to end since the large-scale example works with a 4D array of about 19Gb size in total (thus breaking the array into four 4.8Gb files).

 ## Class description, specifics and usage